Academic Center for Excellence (ACE): Humanities, Social Sciences, and Writing Tutoring

 This workshop will help you develop strategic ways of reading various types of texts, including scholarly research.
 Location: To be announced.

 Paraphrasing and Summarizing: Tools You Can't Live Without

 This 60-minute workshop reviews the basics of APA citation format, with brief attention to other citation formats.
-The workshop will also address the usage of web citation resources such as EasyBib.
+Registration required.
+Location: To be announced.

 Writing the Personal Statement

-This workshop will cover the basics for crafting effective personal statements for internships, graduate programs, and more.
-Bring your personal statement or graduate school application essay draft.
+This workshop will cover the basics for crafting effective personal statements for internships, and scholarship applications.
+Bring your personal statement, if you have one.
 Registration required.

 Come practice your English language skills at the ACE!
 This weekly group provides a fun way to develop conversational skills with fellow students.
 We'll read short texts together as well.
 All students are welcome.
 No advance registration required.
+Location: Old Gym, 205.
 Come by and converse!